 Gran Cenote is one of the Riviera Maya Best Cenotes and simply a must-see.
 Located just outside of Tulum, it is well marked and easy to find.
 Head into Tulum town on the 307 highway and take a right at the second stop light (this is the main road to Coba).
 After about 2 miles you will see the Gran Cenote on your right.
 Here you will find changing facilities, bathrooms and a small restaurant on site.

 The water here is crystal clear and you’ll find impressive stalactites under water along with fish and sea turtles.

 Located across the street from the Xel-ha water park, Dos Ojos consists of two connected sinkholes with a large cavern between them (accessible only if you’re scuba diving here.)
 If you plan on snorkeling, enter the 2nd Cenote (the one on the right) and take an immediate left at the bottom of the stairs.
 Walk until you find a nice entrance point for snorkeling, one of two wooden decks with stairs.

 It does get crowded to try to get here early in the day if possible.
-After you’ve explored the Dos Ojos Cenote, relax in one of the hammocks on site and enjoy a picnic lunch.
+After you’ve explored the Dos Ojos Cenote, relax in one of the hammocks on site (or bring your own) and enjoy a picnic lunch.

 Ponderosa El Eden

 This beautiful Cenote is located about 3km south of Puerto Aventuras.
-After arriving at the Ponderosa El Eden Cenote, you’ll walk on a short path that takes you to the Cenote Be sure to bring your own food and drink as there is no restaurant on site.
+After arriving at the Ponderosa El Eden Cenote, you’ll walk on a short path that takes you to the Cenote.
+Be sure to bring your own cooler for food and drink as there is no restaurant on site.